Marcus Smith (rugby union): England

 In August 2023, Smith was selected for the 2023 Rugby World Cup.
 Throughout the tournament, he made his international debut at full back having seemingly fallen to third choice at fly half behind George Ford and England Captain Owen Farrell.
 Smith played at full back throughout the tournament including the quarter final victory over Fiji, as they went on to finish overall.

 In January 2024, it was announced that Smith was on crutches after suffering an injury.
 It meant that he was likely to miss the Six Nations tournament in what England attack coach Richard Wigglesworth admitted would be a "blow" to the team's chances.
 However he went to feature in the tournament.
 In England's match against Ireland at Twickenham on March 9, Smith scored a drop goal to end the match and give England the victory with a 23–22 score line.
 In the final game of the tournament, he put in another impressive performance off the bench.
 Having replaced George Furbank at full back early on, he scored a try at the Parc Olympique Lyonnais as England narrowly lost 33–31 in France after a late penalty from Thomas Ramos.
 In June 2024, Smith scored 13 points in a win over Japan on 22 June 24.
 This included his 12th try in just his 31st international.
 In October 2024, he was named in the England squad to compete in the autumn nations series.
 Later that month, he was one of 17 players to be awarded an Enhanced Elite Squad Player (EPS) contract by the RFU.
 As of 15 December 2024, he has scored the most tries, with a total of eight, and made the most line breaks, with a total of 18, of any fly half of a tier one nation since making his debut in July 2021.

 In January 2025, he was named in the senior training squad for the 2025 Six Nations.
-In March 2025, he scored a try the penultimate round of the tournament in a 47–24 victory over Italy.
+In March 2025, he scored a try in the penultimate round of the tournament in a 47–24 victory over Italy.
 After returning from playing with the Lions, his EPS contract was extended for the 2025–26 season.

 British and Irish Lions

 On 10 July, Smith was called up to the 2021 British and Irish Lions squad as injury cover for Finn Russell.

 On 17 July, Smith made his British and Irish Lions debut, playing at fly-half for the full 80 minutes against the Stormers.
 He converted all 7 tries successfully for a 49–3 win for the Lions.

 In May 2025, he was selected for the 2025 British & Irish Lions tour to Australia.
 In July 2025, he made his first capped appearance coming off the bench to replace Finn Russell in the first test match fixture, scoring a penalty as the Lions went on to win 27–19.
-Though he did feature in the other test fixtures, the Lions went on to secure a 2–1 series victory.
+Though he did not feature in the other test fixtures, the Lions went on to secure a 2–1 series victory.